The First 7 Days After a Stroke: A Guide to Recovery & Care

 Additionally, some people experience post-stroke depression due to sudden changes in their abilities.
 Support from family, friends, and mental health professionals can make a big difference.

-At this point, discussions may begin about where the patient will go after leaving the hospital:
+At this stage, conversations may begin about where a patient will go after leaving hospital:

 Inpatient rehabilitation center: Designed for individuals requiring round-the-clock, structured therapy in a controlled setting before returning home.
 This type of facility provides a comprehensive program that includes daily physical, occupational, and specialized therapies, alongside monitoring by trained professionals.
 Residents benefit from a consistent routine, access to equipment, and a safe environment that promotes steady recovery, addressing both physical and functional goals while fostering confidence for a smooth transition back to daily life.